telepresenceio/telepresence/howtos/intercepts.md

 </Alert>

 <Alert severity="success">
-    <strong>Congratulations!</strong> You’ve just accessed your remote Kubernetes API server, as if you were on the same network!
+    <strong>Congratulations!</strong> You’ve just accessed your remote Kubernetes API server as if you were on the same network!
 With Telepresence, you’re able to use any tool that you have locally to connect to any service in the cluster.
 </Alert>

-## 3. Intercept all traffic
+## 3. Intercept your service

 In this section, we will go through the steps required for you to intercept all traffic going to a service in your cluster and route it to your local environment instead.

 1. List the services that you can intercept with `telepresence list` and make sure the one you want to intercept is listed.

-    For the example below, this would confirm that `example-service` can be intercepted by Telepresence:
+    For example, this would confirm that `example-service` can be intercepted by Telepresence:
     ```
     $ telepresence list

     ...
-    <service name>: ready to intercept (traffic-agent not yet installed)
+    example-service: ready to intercept (traffic-agent not yet installed)
     ...
     ```

 2. Get the name of the port you want to intercept on your service:
   `kubectl get service <service name> --output yaml`.

-   For the example below, port `80` is named `http` in the `example-service`:
+    For example, this would show that the port `80` is named `http` in the `example-service`:

     ```
     $ kubectl get service example-service --output yaml